NASA’s 2024 Spinoff Magazine with Super Therm®

 Through the Technology Transfer Office at NASA’s Marshall Space Flight Center in Huntsville, Alabama, Pritchett contacted the center’s materials lab.
 The facility had many ways to test heat-resistant materials, such as a thermal vacuum chamber that simulates the extreme temperature swings in space and a thermomechanical analyzer that measures how a sample expands under heating.
 When he asked researchers there for compounds that could help him, the scientists provided a list of possible ceramics.
 When none of those worked in a coating, the Marshall engineers widened their search and came back to Pritchett with more ceramic compounds.

 Over a period of six years, Pritchett tested every compound on the lists NASA provided, whittling down the potential compounds until he found the perfect insulation.
 Pritchett founded Superior Products International II Inc. or Shawnee.
 Kansas, in 1995.
 The product, dubbed Super Therm®, is a composite of both ceramic and polymeric materials.
-The ceramic acts as the primary heat reflector and heat-blocking insulator, while the polymer is more of a heat and environmental-resistant binding agent.
+The ceramic acts as the primary heat reflector and heat insulation, while the polymer is more of a heat and environmental-resistant binding agent.

 In 2011, when tested by the Oak Ridge National Lab for a pilot program for cooling low-income housing, it was confirmed that Pritchett ‘s product would work as suggested and save energy when cooling homes.
 Pritchett said the engineers at Marshal played a pivotal role in Super Therm®’s development, as their knowledge was key to finding the right ceramic material.
 In addition to building insulation, the material has been used in industrial applications. such as keeping equipment like tanks and pumps coot on oil rigs.
 Pritchett said other insulation providers have only recently started looking into the same material components to improve their products, but he’s grateful Super Therm® had the head start.